Depain03/ProrityQueue/README.md

   "requestId": 5
 	}

+2. End Point to delete the top id fromthe Queue.

-2. URI: /workorder/delete
+   URI: /workorder/delete

    Method: DELETE

+3. EndPoint to get the Queue for work order.

-3. URI: /workorder
+   URI: /workorder

    Method: GET

+4. EndPoint to delete particualr id from the Queue.

-4. URI: /workorder/{request_ID}/delete
+   URI: /workorder/{request_ID}/delete

    Method: DELETE

+5. Endpoint to get the index of a particular id.
+(Index is starting from 0)
-5. URI: /workorder/{request_ID}/index
+   URI: /workorder/{request_ID}/index

    Method: GET

+6. EndPoint to get the average (mean) number of seconds that each ID has been waiting in the Queue.

-6. URI: /workorder/waittime
+   URI: /workorder/waittime

    Method: GET